paramraghavan/cookbook/snacks/ribbon-pakoda.md

 Ribbon Pakoda, also known as Ribbon Murukku, is a popular South Indian snack, especially during festivals like Diwali.
 It's crispy, savory, and quite simple to make.
 Here's a straightforward recipe:

 ### Ingredients:
-- Gram flour (Besan) - 2 cups - sure crispy
-  - or  Gram flour (Besan) - 3 cups, make sure to the thinnest disk to make it crispy
+- Gram flour (Besan)  3 cups, make sure to the thinnest disk to make it crispy
 - Rice flour - 1 cup
 - Butter or ghee - 2 tablespoons (melted)
 - Cumin seeds or ajwain (carom seeds) - 1 teaspoon